Kaeytee/Vanguard-Cargo/ttarius-warehouse/PRODUCTION_GUIDE.md

 # Production Deployment Guide

-This guide will help you deploy the Ttarius Logistics Warehouse Management System to production.
+This guide will help you deploy the Vanguard Cargo Warehouse Management System to production.

 ## 🚀 Quick Start - Switch to Production